June 27, 2023

 BUSHWHACKING

 Unfortunately, the next section of the PCT beyond the old Mt.
 Ashland Inn wasn’t nearly as relaxing as our lunchtime respite.
-The trail was pretty overgrown, and I felt like I was beating back the jungle as I pushed my way through brush and plants that were often and high as my shoulders.
+The trail was pretty overgrown, and I felt like I was beating back the jungle as I pushed my way through brush and plants that were often as high as my shoulders.

 But, my hopes didn’t pan out.
 Rather than crossing over the road, the trail picked right back up again at the far end of a vehicle pull-out.
-And it dove right back into the green leafy mess for another mile or so before it we finally made our way clear of the overgrown foliage.
+And it dove right back into the green leafy mess for another mile or so before we finally made our way clear of the overgrown foliage.

 Caution: overgrown trail ahead